PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Parameters

-- **current** [out] Measured battery current in milliamps (mA).
-If battery is discharging, this value is negative; positive if battery is charging.
+- **current** [out] Measured battery current in milliamperes (mA).
+If the battery is discharging, this value is negative; if the battery is charging, this value is positive.
 On V1, this signed contract applies only when the charger provides a valid `IBAT_ADC` reading.

 #### Return